What Does the GED® Test Measure?

 The good news is that it’s easier to build up your thinking skills than to memorize a lot of facts and details.

-Each HSE test has four to five subtests.
-The TASC test and HiSET exam have tests in reading, writing, math, science, and social studies.
+Both HSE test has four to five subtests.
+The HiSET exam has tests in reading, writing, math, science, and social studies.
 The GED test combines the reading and writing portion into one test, called Reasoning Through Language Arts (RLA).

 The math test covers basic math concepts as well as algebra, geometry, statistics, and probability.
 Although math tests very specific number skills which are useful in the workplace and in school, it still emphasizes critical thinking.
 You’ll need to understand the reasoning behind the math, and you’ll need to apply it to problems.